Search Permit Records

 Truly Tough Contractors: We Handle the Permits

-Navigating permits across multiple Coachella Valley jurisdictions is something we do on every job.
-Whether it is a solar installation, a new pool, a reroof, an HVAC changeout, or a full plumbing repipe, our team pulls the permits, coordinates the inspections, and handles the sign-off so you do not have to manage that process yourself.
+Navigating permits across a patchwork of Coachella Valley jurisdictions, each with its own portal, terminology, and inspection process, is something we do on every job.
+Whether it is a solar installation, a new pool, a reroof, an HVAC changeout, or a full plumbing repipe, our team pulls the permits, coordinates the inspections, and handles the final sign-off so you never have to untangle that process yourself.

 Frequently Asked Questions